playframework/twirl/README.md

 The Twirl template compiler is automatically added as a source generator for both the `main`/`compile` and `test` configurations.
-When you run `compile` or `test:compile` the Twirl compiler will generate Scala source files from the templates and then these Scala sources will be compiled along with the rest of your project.
+When you run `compile` or `Test/compile` the Twirl compiler will generate Scala source files from the templates and then these Scala sources will be compiled along with the rest of your project.